Buy property in Spain with confidence — and without the horror stories

 Step 4: Legal due diligence — the most important step

-Due diligence should be completed before you sign any private contract or hand over any deposit.
-This is the point at which most buyers make their most consequential mistake: signing the arras contract first and then hoping the due diligence comes back clean.
+Due diligence must be completed before you sign any private contract or hand over any deposit.
+This is where most buyers make their most consequential mistake: signing the arras contract first and hoping the due diligence comes back clean.

 Nota Simple (Land Registry extract)